amburmeister/hello-world/README.md

 Five fun facts about me:

-1 : The first code I ever wrote was to remove borders around photos on a blogspot post.
+1 : The first code I ever wrote was to remove borders on photos for a blogspot post.
 The photos were of chai spice summer squash muffins with white chocolate chips.
 They were delicious.

 2 : When I was in third grade I dressed up as Albert Einstein for holloween.
 People confused me for Mark Twain.